 Mid-Willamette STEP - The Mid-Willamette STEP district covers the mid Willamette basin from Eugene north to Salem.
 Major stream basins include Rickreall Creek, and the North Santiam, South Santiam, Calapooia, Luckiamute, Marys, Long Tom and mainstem Willamette Rivers.

 Upper Willamette STEP - The Upper Willamette STEP district covers the headwaters of the Willamette River including the McKenzie, Middle Fork Willamette and Coast Fork Willamette Rivers.

 Eastern Oregon STEP - The Eastern Oregon STEP district covers the entire state east of the Cascades and includes 18 counties with nearly 67,000 square miles.
 Major stream basins include the Deschutes, Klamath, Chewaucan, Silvies, Donner and Blitzen, Malheur, Owyhee, John Day, Umatilla, Grande Ronde and Powder Rivers

 This program receives federal financial assistance in Sport Fish Restoration and prohibits discrimination on the basis of race, color, national origin, age, sex, or disability.
-If you believe that you have been discriminated against as described above in any program, activity, or facility, or if you desire further information, please contact ADA Coordinator, Oregon Fish and Wildlife, 3406 Cherry Avenue NE, Salem, OR 97303, 503-947-6200, or write Office for Human Resources, US Fish and Wildlife Service, Department of the Interior, Washington, DC 20240.
+If you believe that you have been discriminated against as described above in any program, activity, or facility, or if you desire further information, please contact ADA Coordinator, Oregon Fish and Wildlife, 4034 Fairview Industrial Dr. SE, Salem, OR 97302, 503-947-6200, or write Office for Human Resources, US Fish and Wildlife Service, Department of the Interior, Washington, DC 20240.
 This material will be furnished in alternate format for people with disabilities if needed.
 Please call 503-947-6000 to request such materials.